-If you want to file an appeal you have to file it within 60 days from the date that you receive the letter saying the MCO would not cover the service you wanted.
+If you want to file an appeal you have to file it within 60 days from the date on the letter saying the MCO would not cover the service you wanted.

 Your doctor can also file an appeal for you if you sign a form giving him or her permission.
+Your doctor won't be penalized for acting on your behalf.
 Other people can also help you file an appeal, like a family member or a lawyer.